The Colorful Doors of Dublin

 Again, it is not clear whether or not George Moore actually began the door-painting craze.
 Although obviously, it did catch on.
 The period of architectural development termed “Georgian Dublin” took place in the city from the 18th-19th centuries.
 It is a design element characterized by using a uniform style in a neighborhood.
 This symmetry was mandated by the building regulations.
 The painting of the doors in unusual colors was the only way for those that lived there to make their home distinctive.
 I actually attribute the same concept to that of the colored houses on the island of Burano in Venice.
 Entire houses are painted with the bright and unusual colors Burano Venice.

 3. This legend is told that after Queen Victoria died, England ordered Irish citizens to paint the doors black in mourning.
 In rebellion, the Irish painted them in bright colors.
 Ahhh, that Irish temperament!

 4. Another tale is that the painting of colorful doors was started by women.
 Women painted their doors so their drunk husbands wouldn’t mistake other homes for their own and crawl into bed with another woman.

-Fact rather than legend is what happened in the 1970s.
+5. Fact rather than legend is what happened in the 1970s.
 Bob Fearon, head of a well-known ad agency in NYC, was in Dublin on a commercial shoot.
 He was strolling back to his hotel and passed through Fitzwilliam and Merrion Squares.
 Taken by the beauty of the Georgian doorways, he took more than forty photos with the anticipation of creating a photo collage wall art for himself.
 Once back in NYC, he created the collage and showed it to Joe Malone who thought it would be perfect for his Irish Tourism office display window on St. Patrick’s Day.
-This collage generating a high and unexpected level of interest from people walking by.
+This collage generated a high and unexpected level of interest from people walking by.
 The Irish Tourist Board bought the rights to the collage poster which became an emblem for Ireland and famous all over the world.

 Places to Find the Best Door Colors